 How do I build in my dishwasher?

 The explanation I give below is a generalized explanation to build in a dishwasher.
 The number of steps or the order may differ for your dishwasher.
 That's why you should always use the included manual, and only use this article as a guideline.
+Curious about the tools you need for this job?
+Read the following article.

 Step 1: attach the moisture protection